5 Product Marketing Tips for Small Businesses - Avery Blog

 Using social proof is a powerful way to promote your products.
 Customers are more inclined to believe other people than the brand trying to sell them something.
 Your customers are your best salespeople!

 Show your product in action.
 Ideally, that would be using video but you can find other creative ways to show your product in use.
+Short-form video content, like Instagram Reels or TikTok, can be especially effective for demonstrating how your product works.

-This one can be so hard to remember but you need to repeat the same thing over and over to make it stick with your consumers.
+This one can be hard to remember but you need to repeat the same thing over and over to make it stick with your consumers.
 Repetition is key.

 The biggest companies in the world keep their product messaging consistent for decades.
 I bet even you can finish these famous slogans: